yapic/napari-hdf5-labels-io/README.md

 ## License

-Distributed under the terms of the [GNU GPL v3.0] license, "napari-hdf5-io" is free and open source software
+Distributed under the terms of the [GNU GPL v3.0] license, "napari-hdf5-labels-io" is free and open source software.

 ## Issues